Ford Kuga Plug-In Hybrid review

 |Plug-in hybrid||35 miles||202mpg||32g/km|

-Key rivals include longstanding contenders the Kia Niro PHEV and Mitsubishi Outlander PHEV, as well as the Vauxhall Grandland X Hybrid and its French sister models the Citroen C5 Hybrid and Peugeot 3008 Hybrid.
-The forthcoming Suzuki Across and Toyota RAV4 plug-in hybrids will also have the Kuga in their sights when they arrive in late 2020.
+There are plenty of other rivals for the Kuga, including the Kia Niro PHEV and Mitsubishi Outlander PHEV, as well as the Vauxhall Grandland X Hybrid and its French sister models the Citroen C5 Hybrid and Peugeot 3008 Hybrid.
+There's also the Suzuki Across, which uses the same tech as the RAV4.

 For a more detailed look at the Ford Kuga Plug-In Hybrid, read on for the rest of our in-depth review.